Montgomery County teacher vaccination effort left out private-school educators at start

 “Based on the state and county’s directives to expand vaccine eligibility to private school employees, we will begin offering these employees the vaccine, potentially as early as next week,” Hoppe said.

-Vaccine that is distributed through Hopkins will now be split between residents 75 and older and school personnel.
+Vaccine that is distributed through Johns Hopkins will now be split between residents 75 and older and school personnel.
 Vaccine for school employees will then be split 50-50 between public and private schools, Stoddard said.
 Names are being collected from private schools.

 The larger problem is the short supply.